 Caring for a Bengal cat is easy.
 To care for the short, thick coat, just comb it on weekly basis.
 This will distribute skin oils and remove dead hair.
 As for a bath, it is rarely necessary for Bengals.
 To prevent periodontal disease, brush the teeth of the cat.
 Daily brushing is best although weekly brushing is fine too.

-For the nails, trim them every couple weeks or so.
+For the nails, trim them every couple of weeks or so.
 To clean their eyes, prepare a soft, damp cloth and use it to wipe the corners of the eyes.
 This will remove any discharge.
 When you wipe the corners of your cat’s eyes, use a different area of the cloth to minimize the risk of spreading infection.

 For the ears, check them every week.
 If the ears look dirty, prepare a soft, damp cloth or a cotton ball moistened with a mixture of warm water and cider vinegar.
 The ratio of the mixture should be 50:50 or half water and half cider vinegar.
 Don’t use cotton swabs as they can damage the ear’s interior.